sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/external-memory.md

 * **Trust**: You trust your external brain to remember things for you, and you trust yourself to remember to check it.
 * **Routine**: You can schedule time consistently, to revisit your notes and take action if needed.
-* **Optimize for looking up**: You have a system in place that allows you to quickly find what you need.
+* **Searchability**: You have a system in place that allows you to quickly find what you need.
 * **Availability**: Your external brain is easily accessible, and does not require a lot of effort to use.
+* **Simplicity:** The system is simple enough to use that it doesn't add cognitive load, but rather reduces it by offloading memory tasks.

 ### Deterrents
 The following factors prevent effective application of the practice:

-* **Inconsistency**: You do not trust your external brain to remember things for you, or you do not trust yourself to remember to check it.
+* **Inconsistency:** You lack trust in your external memory system, either because you forget to check it or because it has failed you in the past.
-* **Overwhelm**: You have too many notes, or your notes are distributed amongst a multitude of systems, making it hard to find what you need.
+  This inconsistency can lead to missed deadlines or forgotten tasks.
+* **Overwhelm:** You have accumulated too many notes across various systems, leading to confusion and difficulty in finding relevant information when needed.
+This fragmentation can negate the benefits of using an external memory.
-* **Inconvenience**: Your external brain is not easily accessible, or requires a lot of effort to use.
+* **Inconvenience:** Your external memory is not easily accessible, requiring too much effort to input or retrieve information.
+This inconvenience can lead to underuse and a failure to fully integrate the system into your workflow.

-## Solution

-* Use a technological or physical aid to keep track of your ideas and notes
-* Make sure you **trust** your external brain, in order to free head-space
-* Revisit your notes regularly
-* favour text-based formats, as they are easier to version, maintain and port
-* Whatever system you use, make sure it is easily accessible, and non-disruptive to your primary focus
+* **Over-automation:** Relying too heavily on automated systems (e.g., task managers or reminders) without a manual review process can lead to complacency and the overlooking of critical tasks.

 ## Rationale